 Remove the top and side panels of the dishwasher.
 How this is done depends on your GE model, but, generally, the top will slide off, and then the side panels can be removed by loosening the retention screws.

 Unhook the springs from the bottom of the dishwasher cabinet.
 Look underneath the dishwasher, on either side, to locate the springs.
 Pull the springs off with a pair of pliers.

-Remove the front panel from the door.
+Remove the front panel from the door by removing the screws.
 Look on the underside and sides of the door for the door panel screws.
 These may be Torx or Phillip head screws.

-Remove the GE dishwasher door from the hinges.
-This step is also dependent on the model.
+How to remove the GE dishwasher door off hinges depends on the model.
 Some GE dishwashers will use hinge pins on either side of the door.
 These need to be snapped out of place from the dishwasher cabinet before the door can be removed.
 In other models, the hinge will be held in place by screws at the bottom of the door.
 Loosen the screws and lift the dishwasher door off the handle.